wpswings/wallet-system-for-woocommerce/README.md

 The Merchant can allow customers to review email notifications on the wallet recharge, the WooCommerce customer credit, and the deduction of the wallet balance.
 It will update your customers about their wallets.

 **4. Flexible Payment Option**
-Customers can use their Wallets as a payment option if the wallet balance is higher than the total cart value.
-They can use it as a discount coupon when the wallet balance is lower than the total cart value.
+Customers can use their WooCommerce Wallets as a payment option if the wallet balance is higher than the total cart value.
+They can use it as a partial payment option when the wallet balance is lower than the total cart value.

 **5. Transaction History**
 The customers’ wallet transactions history contains entries for wallet recharge, debit, credit, transfer, and withdrawal.
 The merchant can also see edits they’ve made into customers’ wallet accounts and the list of customers’ transactions.

 **6. Wallet Amount Transfer**
 The customers can transfer their wallet amount into other customers’ wallets.
-It will help the merchants to increase the user interaction on their WooCommerce store and result in an increase in the wallet user base.
+It will help the merchants increase the user interaction on their WooCommerce store and result in an increase in the wallet user base.

 **7. Wallet Cashback Reward**
 The Wallet system for Woocommerce allows you to send cashback rewards to customers in their WooCommerce wallets.
 Even if the payment method used to purchase the product is other than the wallet plugin, customers will still receive cashback rewards.
-You can set cashback type as percentage or fixed and offer it either cart-wise or product-wise.
+You can set cashback type as percentage or fixed and offer it cart-wise or category-wise.

 **8. Credit Amount on Daily User Visit, Commenting, and Sign Up** Our digital wallet plugin allows you to implement a WooCommerce credit system.
 You can decide a daily login reward amount and enable your customers to earn wallet credit daily by simply logging in to their wallets.

 You can also let them earn wallet credit on submitting product reviews.
 For this feature, you can set the limit on how many comments a user can have per post, credit amount, and customize comment label text.

 Lastly, allow your users to receive wallet credit upon signing up for the wallet system.
-Set the signup reward amount and description that will be shown to the users on signup.
+Set the signup reward amount and description that is shown to the users on signup.

 **9. Select Partial Payment Option**
 Customers can use their WooCommerce wallet balance to pay for products in two different ways: Total Wallet Amount and Manual Wallet Amount.
 They can use the whole wallet balance while making a purchase.
 Or manually select to pay a partial payment of their choice.